openscan-lsm/OpenScan-Hardware/book/tpm.md

 TODO: More details; 8-inch hole if using bottom port.

+- The optical table will very slightly deform when heavy items are placed on it, or when it is floated vs not floated.
+Alignment should therefore be done after fixing heavy components and floating the table.

 ### Ultrafast pulsed laser

 | Component                     | Manufacturer    | Part No    |